• Skip to primary navigation

 Ingredients

-• 1 red bell pepper, diced
+• 1 red bell pepper diced

-• 1 cup green beans, trimmed and quartered
+• 1 cup green beans trimmed and quartered

-• 1 cup bomba rice, or arborio rice
+• 1 cup bomba rice or arborio rice

-• ½ teaspoon salt
+• ½ tsp salt

-• 1 pinch of saffron, about ½ tsp, use turmeric if you don’t have it
+• 1 pinch of saffron about 1/2 tsp, use turmeric if you don’t have it

-• 1 teaspoon sweet paprika
+• 1 tsp sweet paprika

-• 1 tablespoon tomato paste
+• 1 tbsp tomato paste

 • 1 15-oz can diced tomatoes